ConquistadoresTWoW/LootBlare/readme.md

 - **Plus One System**
 The plus one system helps manage loot distribution by tracking a player's "Plus One" count.
 When a player receives an item, they can be given a plus one using `/lb po <player>` (or clicking their name in the roll frame), which decrease their priority for future loot distribution.
 If needed, the count can be reduced using `/lb mo <player>` (or right clicking the name in the roll frame), or the entire list can be cleared with `/lb poc`.

+- **Prioritize mains over alts toggle button**
+In the roll frame the master looter can choose if mains will get prio over alts.
+This toggle value is sent to all the raiders and the roll list is sorted accordingly for everyone

+- **Minimap button shortcuts**
+The minimap button has the following shortcuts:
+`Left-click`: opens the roll frame
+`Right-Click`: opens the settings frame
+`Shift + Left-Click (for ML only)`: opens the import SR frame

 - **Communication**: The addon uses the addon channel to update data about settings, SRs, alts and plus one for all the members of the raid

 ### The (moveable) frame in game: